mdealencar/Ard/README.md

 As a code, the goal of `windArd` is to be:
 1) modular: choose the parts you want, skip the ones you don't, build yourself the ones we don't have
 2) clean: fully documented, and adhering to best-practices for code development
-3) effective: fully tested and testable at the unit and system level
+3) effective: fully tested and testable at the unit and system level, and built with a derivative-forward approach

 These will not always be possible, but they are the goal.